inlife/nexrender/README.md

 The main alternative to our open-source project is [Nexrender Cloud](https://www.nexrender.com/products/cloud) - our hosted SaaS platform with easy setup, additional features and best price on the market.

-Among more expensive alternatives, there is Plainly, a tool built on **Nexrender** infrastructure that offers cloud rendering.
+Among more expensive and less flexible alternatives, there is Plainly, a tool built on **Nexrender** infrastructure that offers cloud rendering.
 Another noteworthy option currently available is Dataclay's Templater bot edition.

 # Installation